LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 * [GIR25](#risk-gir-25)
 </div>

-### No access from external network to the nodes
+### Network access to nodes

-Following the principle of defense in depth and least privilege, it is important that nodes are generally not accessible from the web.
-Any web access should be proxied through a load-balancer that has a firewall attached to it.
-The reason is that there are many software pieces on a node, potentially, and the attack vector due to a potential CVE may be incresed.
+Following the principle of defense in depth and least privilege, it is important that nodes are not directly accessible without permission, and that they do not leak information to the Web that can help malicious parties gain unauthorized access.

+Any web access should be proxied through a load-balancer that has a firewall, and the need for remote access has to be clearly justified.

+As well as controlling physical access where possible, it is best practice to ensure that nodes are only responsive through restricted access networks.
+Further, it is important to ensure the hardware running nodes does not have extraneous software (that can increase the risk of monitoring), does not allow generic probing mechanisms such as open port scans that can help malicious parties learn the topology of target systems,

 <div class="info">
 **Links to risks:**